tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 It should contain language-dense material that you've actively consumed before.
 Intermediate learners may include podcasts in the mix.

+### Thoughts on listening to podcasts while playing a video game?

+1) I recommend quitting playing video games completely.
+2) Listening to podcasts in your TL is a good idea if you're at a stage where your level of comprehension allows you to understand them without much effort.
+Mind that podcasts are usually harder to comprehend due to a lack of visuals and transcriptions.

 ### Is it OK to make cards for sentences I don't fully understand?